kyma-project/community/sig-and-wg/sig-core/proposals/generating-changelog-with-pr-labels.md

 - Open source community wants as much transparency as possible.
 - Changelog should be easy to read.
-- Changelog should be available for developers with offline access, if they have cloned repository.
+- Changelog should be available for developers with offline access, if they have cloned the repository.
 - Defining changes by contributors should be as easy as possible.

 ## Proposed solution